About

 Alarm Will Sound

-Michael is a founding member of Alarm Will Sound, whose adventurous work has earned international acclaim, including the ensemble’s recent GRAMMY nomination for its recording of Donnacha Dennehy’s Land of Winter.
+Michael is a founding member of Alarm Will Sound, whose adventurous work has earned international acclaim, most recently the 2026 GRAMMY Award for Best Chamber Music/Small Ensemble Performance, for its recording of Donnacha Dennehy’s Land of Winter.
 The group, awarded the ASCAP Concert Music Award for “the virtuosity, passion and commitment with which they perform and champion the repertory for the 21st century,” has been called the “future of classical music” by The New York Times.
-In addition to performing as the ensemble’s trombonist, Michael also serves as its Director of Marketing.
+Beyond performing, Michael has served as the ensemble’s Director of Marketing since 2007, leading its branding, audience development, and the campaigns behind its recordings, helping sustain an artist-led organization across two decades of a transforming industry.

 Recording & range